Skip to content

 order_by='priority',

-return _apply_blueprints(model, blueprints)
+return apply_blueprints(model, matched)